 Knowledge vs. wisdom may be thought of as two sides of the same coin, but they are distinctly different things.
-Knowledge can simply be thought of as possessing “information,” while wisdom can be thought of possessing “experience.”
-They are not mutually exclusive nor inherently inclusive: knowledge is not required to gain wisdom, nor is a person wise just because they are knowledgeable.
+Knowledge can simply be thought of as possessing “information,” while wisdom can be thought of as possessing “experience.”
+They are not mutually exclusive nor inherently inclusive: Knowledge is not required to gain wisdom, nor is a person wise just because they are knowledgeable.

 Knowledge consists of being in possession of a compilation of facts, data, information about a topic, event, person — really, anything that can be learned or known.
 Knowledge can be acquired over a period of time by researching, studying, investigating, observing, or experiencing the information.
 It is best understood or recognized as being aware of and understanding concepts and facts, usually in regard to a specific subject.

 An individual who is knowledgeable is generally considered to possess an above-average awareness of “truths” — data or information — especially information that pertains to a particular subject and that is considered logical, proven, and something that can be known definitively.

 Knowledge of facts and information is somewhat a part of wisdom, in that a wise person gains the ability to sort through and determine what facets of their knowledge are evergreen or applicable to their life, or at least to a specific situation or set of circumstances.

 Wisdom is often seen as possessing the ability to take knowledge and apply it in a way that enables you to make your life more meaningful and fulfilling.
 It enables individuals to discern what is of primary importance in a situation and thereby act in such a way as to reap the maximum possible benefit from the situation — in other words, to make wise choices.